alessandrocandolini/android-feature-module-seed.g8/README.markdown

 ## Short description

-The aim of this template is to reduce some boilerplate when working in a multi-module android gradle project with feature modules.
+The aim of this template is to reduce some boilerplate associated with working in a multi-module android gradle project.

 This is just a POC.